rameerez/multirail/README.md

 1. On your local development machine, `cd` to the Rails project you want to deploy and:

    - `git clone https://github.com/rameerez/multirail.git && cd multirail`
-   - todo: local script usage
+   - `sudo multirail`

 2. On your production server, ssh in with the `rails` user (or whichever user you're using to deploy) and:

    - `git clone https://github.com/rameerez/multirail.git && cd multirail`
    - todo: remote script usage

-3. Import your PostgreSQL data (if any) and you're ready to go! ✨ Now go to your domain and verify everything is working flawlessly and with a shiny SSL cert!
+3. Import your PostgreSQL data (if any) and you're ready to go! ✨ Now go to your domain and verify everything is working flawlessly and with a shiny 🔒 SSL cert!